IELTS Speaking Samples and Answers

 Part 1 - Introduction & Interview

 Q. What subjects are you studying?

-A. Currently, I am pursuing my Masters in Law and the subject that I am studying now includes Jurisprudence, Company Law, International Law… to name a few.
+A. Currently, I am pursuing my Masters in Law, and the subjects that I am studying include jurisprudence, company law, international law, contract law & management and criminal law to name a few.

 Q. Why did you choose those subjects?
 How long have you been studying them?